-SocietyWorks is the commercial arm of the charity mySociety.
+SocietyWorks is owned by the registered charity mySociety.

 mySociety has been running well-used and popular civic services since 2003 – and our users’ privacy is paramount.
 As such, we have put a lot of thought into managing your data in ways that will not compromise your privacy.
 Below, you can read about the decisions we’ve made.